 When you encounter this error, at first, it is almost not obvious that your media file is corrupt.
 Especially if you discover that other media files play the same 'corrupt' file.
 But file corruption is the top cause of media player errors.

 Fix?
 Yes.
 You can simply use a dedicated video repair tool (like the one mentioned below) to easily fix almost every possible video file error while sparing yourself the troubles.

 Of all the causes of media player error, virus infections are the most misunderstood and annoying of all!
-Sometimes you'll remember playing same file with same player sometime ago but suddenly your play throws a "Cannot Render the File error".
+Sometimes you'll remember playing the same file with the same player some time ago but suddenly your play throws a "Cannot Render The File error".
 If that's your case then its almost definitely a virus at work!